aws-samples/amazon-fraud-detector-end-to-end/README.md

 In order to be able to execute all the Jupyter Notebooks in this sample, we will first need to create a SageMaker Studio domain.
 The CloudFormation template to create the SageMaker Studio domain and all the related resources, such as IAM Roles, S3 Bucket etc. is included under the `/dist` directory.
 Follow the steps below to create the CloudFormation stack using the `sm-studio-cf.yaml` file.

-**Note your AWS account must have a default VPC for this CloudFormation template to work**
+> :warning: Your AWS account **must have a default VPC** for this CloudFormation template to work

 * Navigate to AWS Console
 * Search for CloudFormation in the Services search bar